A perfect fall cocktail, but great for anytime of year with the fresh grapefruit juice, this Apple Cider Sidecar is wonderful!

 Apple Cider Sidecar

-We love the way that apple cider adds a definite fall flavor to a cocktail, which is why our Apple Cider Sidecar cocktail is one of our favorite fall drinks as a cider cocktail recipe!
+We love the way that apple cider adds a definite fall flavor to a cocktail,!
+So that is why our Apple Cider Sidecar cocktail is one of our favorite fall drinks as a cider cocktail recipe!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.